This book analyzes the relationship between technological innovation and economic development in Japan before World War II.

 Table of Contents

-Part 1 Preliminary Investigation 1.
-Topic and Outlook Part 2 Characteristics of Innovation and Development 2.
+Part I: Preliminary Investigation 1.
+Topic and Outlook Part II: Characteristics of Innovation and Development 2.
 Structural Changes in Industrial Development: Tradition and Modernity 3.
 Industrial Development and Innovation: Technology Impetus and Demand Driver 4.
-Regional Nature of the Power Revolution Part 3 Conditions for Innovation and Development 5.
-Human Resources: Analysis of Inventors 6.
-Market Structure: On Schumpeter Hypothesis 7.
-Technology Policy: Analysis of Patent System Part 4 Cases of Innovation and Development 8.
-Case of Traditional industries: The Rise and Fall of the Rickshaw Industry 9.
-Case of Intermediate Industry: The Development of the Bicycle Industry 10.
-Case of Modern industries: The Rise of the Automotive Industry Part 5 Concluding Remarks and Implications 11.
+Regional Nature of the Power Revolution Part III: Conditions for Innovation and Development 5.
+Industrial Development and Human Resources: Analysis of Inventors 6.
+Industrial Development and Market Structure: The Schumpeter Hypothesis 7.
+Technology Policy: Analysis of Patent System Part IV: Cases of Innovation and Development 8.
+Traditional Industry: The Rise and Fall of the Rickshaw Industry 9.
+Intermediate Industry: The Development of the Bicycle Industry 10.
+Modern Industry: The Rise of the Automotive Industry Part V: Concluding Remarks and Implications 11.
 Concluding Remarks and Implications